KuabeM/stempel/README.md

 stempel break stop --offset 1h+
 # Finish the day
 stempel stop
+# Alternatively, you can specify the time point to stop as a time in 24h format
+stempel stop --time 17:38
 ```

 For a detailed reference, run `stempel help` or `stempel SUBCOMMAND --help`.